whatyouhide/stream_data/README.md

 end
 ```

 and run `mix deps.get`.
 StreamData is usually added only to the `:test` environment since it's used in tests and test data generation.
-To also import StreamData's formatter configuration, add `:stream_data` to your `.formatter.exs`:
+To also import StreamData's formatter configuration, add the `:dev`  environment as well as `:test` for `stream_data` and add `:stream_data` to your `.formatter.exs`:

 ```elixir
 [